MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 ## RBENV
 Similar to HomeBrew, RBENV is a package manager specifically used to manage Ruby version on your machine.
 As you may have noticed, we used ruby to install Homebrew.
 OSX (as well as most *nix distributions) comes installed with an older version of Ruby.
 We want to ensure we're up to date with the latest and greatest, so the first tool we're going to install using Homebrew is rbenv: `brew install rbenv`.
 We also want to be able to automatically install and configure versions of Ruby, so we'll also install ruby-build: `brew install ruby-build`.

 Next, let's get the latest version of Ruby installed: `rbenv install 2.3.0`.
 This will take a few minutes.
-Report any errors to your instructor.
+Stop and get assistance if you receive any errors.

 We can check which version of Ruby is being used by the system: `ruby -v`.
 You should see that `system` is the current selected version of Ruby.
 We want to be using 2.3.0, so let's tell rbenv to set the globally used Ruby: `rbenv global 2.3.0`.
 Running `ruby -v` should now show 2.3.0 as the selected version.
-If not, please grab an isntructor.
+Stop and get assistance if you receive any errors.

 Lastly, we need to install Bundler, a version manager for Ruby libraries, and Rails: